 Check price on Amazon →

 For the lowest cost of entry into 20W cutting, the Atomstack A20 Pro is hard to beat at ~$369.
-It’s a no-frills open-frame engraver — manual focus, no camera — but the 20W module cuts thin wood and dark acrylic, engraves coated metal, and runs the same LightBurn and LaserGRBL software as machines costing twice as much.
+It’s a no-frills open-frame engraver — manual focus, no camera — but the 20W module cuts thin wood and dark acrylic, engraves coated metal, and runs the same LightBurn and LaserGRBL software as machines costing twice as much (see our LightBurn vs LaserGRBL comparison if you’re deciding which to start with).
 If you’re a hobbyist who wants to learn laser work without a big commitment, it’s the smartest cheap way in.

 6. Creality Falcon2 22W — Best for Metal Marking